-The Centre for Integrative Biology of Toulouse (CBI-Toulouse, France)
+The Centre for Integrative Biology of Toulouse

-Group Leaders in MICROBIOLOGY
+Recruits Group Leaders

-Founded in 2016, the Centre for Integrative Biology of Toulouse (CBI) is an institute regrouping five research centers in the Biological Sciences, at the University of Toulouse and the French National Centre for Scientific Research (CNRS).
-It is located in Toulouse, southwest France, on the main Campus of the Université Toulouse III-Paul Sabatier, which offers a multidisciplinary education in the fields of science, health, engineering, and technology, developing one of the most important scientific research clusters in France.
-In 2019, the CBI will benefit from a brand new building, in line with its expansion policy.
+The Centre for Integrative Biology of Toulouse launches its annual call for the recruitment of new group leaders.
+The Centre for Integrative Biology of Toulouse (CBI) regroups five research departments in the Biological Sciences at the University of Toulouse and the French National Centre for Scientific Research (CNRS).
+It is located in Toulouse, southwest France, on the main Campus of the Université Toulouse III-Paul Sabatier, which offers a multidisciplinary education in the fields of science, health, engineering, and technology, representing one of the most important scientific research clusters in France.
+In 2020, CBI benefits from a new building on the campus, in line with its expansion policy.

-Mid-July: Preselection of candidates
+Mid-June: Preselection of candidates

-Mid-September: Interview of preselected candidates by the selection committee and presentation of planned research projects
+Mid-July: Interview of preselected candidates by the selection committee and presentation of planned research projects

-Late-September: Outcome of the selection process.
+End-July: Outcome of the selection process.